 Also in "CSV" format.

-- Holdings of U.S. Long-term Securities at Current Market Value by Foreign Residents (monthly SLT)
+- Monthly Holdings of U.S. Long-term Securities at Current Market Value by Foreign Residents (from SLT reports)

 - Total holdings by all foreign countries; by type, holder and issuer.

 - Holdings by country (files include both recent and historical data):